patricklam/plam.new-webpage/content/top/nz-places.md

 * [Mt Grey/Maukatere](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-grey-maukatere-conservation-area/things-to-do/mt-grey-maukatere-tracks/) (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1282)): good effort-to-reward ratio, we had snow on the top.
 * part of [Te Ara Ōtākaro Avon River Trail](https://ccc.govt.nz/parks-and-gardens/explore-parks/waterways/avon-river/te-ara-trail) in Christchurch (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1279)): flat and by a river, many black swans.
 * part of the [Banks Track](https://www.bankstrack.co.nz/) to Flea Bay (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1230)): mid-winter is actually a bit tough with slippery leaves.
 * [Mount Somers Summit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-somers-area/things-to-do/tracks/mount-somers-summit/) (April 2021): increasingly better weather for us, huge summit plateau, great views, random cow was mooing its head off?
 The entire loop has intriguing trad climbing on it, would like to go for 3 days and lug gear and rope.
+October 2021: OK, we came back and hiked to the Mount Somers Hut with gear.
+It's 3 hours pretty uphill to the hut and then a bit longer to the crag.
+Worth revisiting for a 3 day trip with a good weather window.
+Two days with bad weather on day 2 is kind of short, especially driving in on day 1.
 * [Mount Sunday Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/hakatere-conservation-park/things-to-do/tracks/mount-sunday-track/) (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1229)): Edoras, chill hike up a small mountain, much bigger (snowy) mountains around too, would like to go back for them.
 Not far from Mount Somers.
 * [Avalanche Peak Route](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/arthurs-pass-national-park/things-to-do/tracks/avalanche-peak-route/) (April 2021): came back for this summit, didn’t get to Crow Hut due to rain, saw keas but not up close; more on other tracks (they may, alas, be more habituated to humans on them).
 * [Arthur’s Pass Walking Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/arthurs-pass-national-park/things-to-do/tracks/arthurs-pass-walking-track/) (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1231)): meh, feels like a consolation prize for when other Arthur's Pass trips are out of condition, though you can get a view of Devils Punchbowl walking by.
 Tried to understand what was going on at Temple Basin, which never opened in 2020.
 Looks like a worthy ski resort to stay at, though.